Exilio016/Image-Compression/README.md

 - Edson Yudi Toma

 ## Main Objective
-The project aims to compress an image using Fourrier Transform and Huffman Compression.
+The project aims to compress an image using Fourier Transform and Huffman Compression.

 ## Input Images
 The input images can be any uncompressed image, we use in this project the "Standard" test images, an .tif image database located at http://imageprocessingplace.com/root_files_V3/image_databases.htm to test the algorithm.